9 solo shows,

 ALL ARE WELCOME!

-PARTICIPATING ARTISTS: Sarah Alexander, Kristine Arnold, Laurie Bogdan, Jeanne Borofsky, Sandra Bowden, Mary Ellen Brown, Joan Carcia, Arlene Chaplin, Pamela Chiasson, Soosen Dunholter, Ania Gilmore, Marv Goldschmitt, Mary Graham, Judith Greenberg, Bredt Handy, Kimberley Harding, Lonnie Harvey, Dora Hsiung, Lisa Jobe, Pamela DeJong, Peggy Jungbluth, Richard Kattman, Julie Laukkanen, Barney Levitt, Tracey Maroni, Karen McCarthy, Amy McGregor Radin, Mary Rose O'Connell, Jeanine Pastore, Max Payne, Marie Peters, Carol Rissman, Gillian Ross, Gloria Ross, Marilene Sawaf, Betsy Silverman, Adrienne Sloane, Lucy Sprayregen, Sarah Springer, Marie Stabile, Lorraine Sullivan, Mary Teichman, Marina Thompson, Andrea Tishman, Kim Triedman, Amantha Tsaros, Daphné Verley, Laura Wallace, Karen Watson, Charyl Weissbach, Tom Whelan, Sharon White, Philip Young,
+PARTICIPATING ARTISTS: Sarah Alexander, Kristine Arnold, Laurie Bogdan, Jeanne Borofsky, Sandra Bowden, Mary Ellen Brown, Joan Carcia, Arlene Chaplin, Pamela Chiasson, Judith Cooper, Soosen Dunholter, Tracy Fischer, Ania Gilmore, Marv Goldschmitt, Jon Goplerud, Mary Graham, Judith Greenberg, Mike Gruber, Bredt Handy, Kimberley Harding, Lonnie Harvey, Dora Hsiung, Lisa Jobe, Pamela DeJong, Peggy Jungbluth, Richard Kattman, Julie Laukkanen, Barney Levitt, Tracey Maroni, Karen McCarthy, Amy McGregor Radin, Mary Rose O'Connell, Jeanine Pastore, Max Payne, Marie Peters, Carol Rissman, Gillian Ross, Gloria Ross, Marilene Sawaf, Betsy Silverman, Adrienne Sloane, Lucy Sprayregen, Sarah Springer, Marie Stabile, Lorraine Sullivan, Mary Teichman, Marina Thompson, Andrea Tishman, Kim Triedman, Amantha Tsaros, Daphné Verley, Laura Wallace, Karen Watson, Charyl Weissbach, Tom Whelan, Sharon White, Philip Young,

 200+ images by 30+ artists